Does your Internet Service Provider Suck?

 This is technology.
 EVERY technology gets cheaper.
 It’s essentially a law of science (maybe).
 This technology, in particular, gets cheaper and faster.
 So quickly, that the businesses that provide it can’t keep up.

-ISPs (internet service providers) built a profitable model on slow and expensive service.
-While the technology raced past them, they struggled to figure out how to continue to make just as much money, deliver increasingly better service, AND account for the variable costs.
+ISPs (internet service providers) built a profitable model on a once slow and expensive service.
+While the technology raced past them, they struggled to figure out how to continue to make just as much money, deliver increasingly better service, AND account for the variable, and generally lower, costs.